geigerzaehler/beets-check/README.md

 Updating checksums:  2/13 [15%]
 ```

 Oftentimes it is possible to fix integrity errors in MP3 files.
-Ith the
+Since `v0.9.2`
-*mp3val* program is installed *beet-check* can do this for you.
+*beets-check* can do this for you, but you will need the *mp3val* program.
 ```
 $ beet check -x 'album:Abbey Road'
 Verifying integrity: 17/17 [100%]